Galentine's Day is a movement that was founded by Parks and Recreation character Leslie Knope (played by Amy Poehler).

 #relationships #dating #love #feels #single #marriage #divorce #advice #socialmedia #heartbreak

 "Bless me Father, for I have sinned.
-I have been single for over 3 and a half years."
+I have been single for nearly 5 years."

 Goddamn, since when is it a sin to be single?
 Is there a flood coming that I don't know about?
 Should I be looking for a mate to repopulate the post-apocalyptic world with?
 Should I go back on Tinder, or should I call my ex?